huggingface/huggingface_hub/docs/hub/main.md

 The Hugging Face Hub hosts Git-based repositories which are storage spaces that can contain all your files 💾.

+The Hub currently hosts three different repo types:
+* models
+* datasets
+* Spaces, *which are ML demo apps*

 These repositories have multiple advantages over other hosting solutions:

 * versioning
 * commit history and diffs
 * branches

-On top of that, Hugging Face Hub repositories have many other advantages:
+On top of that, Hugging Face Hub repositories have many other advantages, for instance for models:

-* Repos provide useful [metadata](/docs/hub/model-repos#model-card-metadata) about their tasks, languages, metrics, etc.
+* Model repos provide useful [metadata](/docs/hub/model-repos#model-card-metadata) about their tasks, languages, metrics, etc.
 * Anyone can play with the model directly in the browser!
 * Training metrics charts are displayed if the repository contains [TensorBoard traces](https://huggingface.co/models?filter=tensorboard).
 * An API is provided to use the models in production settings.